opendocsg/slw-judgments-backfill/2016_SGHC_54/report.md

 **_Was the sentence imposed by the DC manifestly excessive?_**

 47     I now turn to the question of sentence.
 Although the precise powers of the High Court on appeal will depend on the particular statutory provision conferring a right of appeal, the Court has jurisdiction to consider whether the sanctions imposed by the professional disciplinary body were appropriate and necessary in the public interest or disproportionate and excessive: see _Ghosh v General Medical Council_ [2001] 1 WLR 1915 at [34].
-This view is accepted in Singapore: see _Huang Danmin v Traditional Chinese Medicine Practitioners Board_ [2010] 3 SLR 1108 (“ _Huang Danmin_ ”) and _Gan Keng Seng Eric v Singapore Medical Council_ [2011] 1 SLR 745.
+This view is accepted in Singapore: see _Huang Danmin v Traditional Chinese Medicine Practitioners Board_ <span class="citation">[2010] 3 SLR 1108</span> (“ _Huang Danmin_ ”) and _Gan Keng Seng Eric v Singapore Medical Council_ <span class="citation">[2011] 1 SLR 745</span>.
 The principles governing the High Court’s approach to reviewing sentences passed by professional disciplinary bodies are set out in _Huang Danmin_ (at [59] and [60]):

  59 ...
 The present approach of the court is to give a measure of deference to the decisions reached by a disciplinary committee but not in a way that will effectively render nugatory the appellate powers granted to the court under respective statutes. ...